katrinz/ir_ss2013_ex1/README.txt

 1129105 - Dmytro Grygorenko
 1129108 - Kateryna Zaslavska

-It was done two parts: Task 1.1, Task 1.2 and additional Task.
+It was done three parts: Task 1.1, Task 1.2 and additional Task.
-In order to pass all requirements of the lab, it was implemented three separate applications:
+In order to pass all requirements of the lab, two separate applications were implemented:
 1. CreateIndexApp - creates inverted index for TF*IDF-like algorithm by defined parameters and saves it in to specified file.
 2. DocSearchApp - Retrieves top 10 relevant documents in the corpus for each document from specified list and saves output results into specified folder.